anir-tubi/tubi-roku/README.md

 - Run `$ gulp install --staging`

+   You may see a Connection Error modal on roku device, it is because the starter and remote components are not yet there in aws.
+We will upload it to aws in coming steps.
+So you may ignore the error modal now.
+Just make sure the 'tubi_x_y_z.pkg' got created in /build directory.

 - In a browser, navigate to [https://developer.roku.com/developer-channels/channels](https://developer.roku.com/developer-channels/channels), sign in, and follow the process to create a new private channel.

   - Upload the `tubi_x_y_z.pkg` file from the `/build` directory.